-Figure 10.
+Figure 8.
 Outcomes in terms of the quality of musical performance are shown for the three arms of the study: 1) A neurofeedback-only group; 2) a group receiving both standard supportive services and neurofeedback, and 3) a group receiving only the standard supportive services.
 Positive outcomes in terms of the overall quality of musical performance were registered exclusively in the neurofeedback-only arm of the controlled study.

-Figure 11.
+Figure 9.
 Results in terms of the overall quality of musical performance are shown for the standard supportive services and neurofeedback.
 MST stands for mental skills training.
 Only the Alpha-Theta training cohort showed gains in musical performance, and such gains were substantial and systematic.
-Musical improvements in overall quality was +14.4% (p= 0.06); musical understanding, +16.4% (p = 0.01); stylistic accuracy, +13.5%, (p =0.01); and interpretive imagination, + 17%, (p= 0.01).
+Musical improvements in overall quality was +14.4% (p= 0.06); musical understanding, +16.4% (p = 0.01); stylistic accuracy, +13.5%, (p = 0.01); and interpretive imagination, + 17%, (p= 0.01).

 The 1999 course at Imperial College launched yet another major line of research, under the direction of Andreas Müller of Switzerland.
-With neurofeedback for ADHD having taken over his clinic in Chur, a collaboration was undertaken with Dr. Juri Kropotov of the Institute of the Human Brain in St. Petersburg, Russia to establish a QEEG database that included ERPs.
+With clinical work ongoing at his clinic in Chur, a collaboration was undertaken with Dr. Juri Kropotov of the Institute of the Human Brain in St. Petersburg, Russia to establish a QEEG database that included ERPs.
 The database for children was established by 2003, and for adults by 2005.
-Some 1000 entries had been made by 2005, and the database contains some 3000 wellcharacterized cases presently.
-This remains the only database available that evaluates ERPs.

-The main goal of subsequent research has been to attain a better neurobiological understanding of human brain function, and more specifically to search for neuromarkers.
-This work has led to a number of ground-breaking papers on mechanisms underlying ADHD.
-Dr. Mueller has published a book on ADHD in German, and Dr. Kropotov has authored two books based on this work, one on QEEG and one on Neuromarkers.
-Meanwhile, the clinical work of neurofeedback is ongoing at the Müller clinics in Chur and in Zurich.
+Some 1000 entries had been made by 2005, and the database contains some 1500 cases presently.
+This remains the only database available that evaluates ERP data.
+The main goal of subsequent research was to attain a better neurobiological understanding of human brain function, and more specifically to a broader search for neuromarkers.
+This work has led to a number of groundbreaking papers on mechanisms underlying ADHD.
+Dr. Mueller has published a book on ADHD in German, and Dr. Kropotov has authored two books on QEEG and Neuromarkers.
+Meanwhile, the clinical work of neurofeedback is ongoing at the Müller clinic in Chur.

 Also in this time frame, Thomas Fuchs conducted a controlled study of the Othmer "C3beta/C4SMR" protocol---as realized in the NeuroCybernetics system---in application to ADHD for his dissertation research (Ref.
 14).
 The comparison treatment was stimulant medication.
 34 ADHD children were included in the program, with assignment to neurofeedback or stimulant medication according to parental preference.
 22 children received thirty sessions of training for 60 minutes each, and 12 received stimulant medication.
 Outcome measures included the TOVA CPT, Child Behavior Rating Scales, and the WISC.
-The TOVA test results are shown in Figure 12.
+The TOVA test results are shown in Figure 10.
 As in all other studies to date in which such comparisons have been performed (now six in total), the neurofeedback was shown to be comparably competent in managing the ADHD syndrome, as judged by evaluation with the TOVA.
 However, there were only slight gains in mean IQ score.